COVID 19 - Nasopharyngeal swab; SARS CoV-2 test; COVID-19 PCR test

 There are two types of virus tests available that can diagnose COVID-19:

-- Polymerase chain reaction (PCR) tests (also called Nucleic Acid Amplification Tests) detect the genetic material of the virus that causes COVID-19.
+- Polymerase chain reaction (PCR) tests (also called Nucleic Acid Amplification Tests [NAATs]) detect the genetic material of the virus that causes COVID-19.
 The samples are usually sent to a laboratory for testing, and results are usually available in 1 to 3 days.
 There are also rapid PCR diagnostic tests that are run on specialized equipment on-site, for which the results are available in several minutes.
+PCR tests tend to be the most reliable tests, whether or not you have symptoms.

 - Antigen tests detect specific proteins on the virus that causes COVID-19.
-Antigen tests are rapid diagnostic tests, which means the samples are tested on-site, and results are available in several minutes.
+Antigen tests are rapid diagnostic tests, which means results are available in several minutes.
+Self-tests taken at home are antigen tests.
+These tests are not as reliable as PCR tests, especially if you do not have symptoms.

 - Rapid diagnostic tests of any kind are less accurate than the regular PCR test.
 If you get a negative result on a rapid test, but have symptoms of COVID-19, your provider may do a non-rapid PCR test.